 An Apprenticeship is an approach to continuing education whilst having a real job where you learn, gain experience and get paid.
 You are an employee with a contract of employment and holiday leave.
 It can take between one and six years to complete depending on the apprenticeship chosen, what level it is and previous experience.
 There is no fee to take part and is funded from contributions made by the government and the employer.
 To become an apprentice, you must: be 16 or over; not already be in full time education; spend at least 50% of your working hours in England.
-A number of excellent information resources about Apprenticeships including parental guides, student interactive guides and the government Apprenticeship vacancy listing can be found here.
+A number of excellent information resources about Apprenticeships including parental guides, student interactive guides and the government Apprenticeship vacancy listing can be found under the Apprenticeship section of the website.